cudhuy/Tinkers-AI-/docs/poc_definition.md

-# 01: Proof of Concept (POC) Definition - AI Meeting Facilitator (Revised)
+# 01: Proof of Concept (POC) Definition - AI Meeting Cue (Revised)

 **Version:** 1.1
 **Status:** Final Draft
 **Date:** 06-08-2025
-**Purpose:** To define the precise scope, minimum viable features, demonstration scenario, and success criteria for the AI Meeting Facilitator POC, developed within a 20-hour hackathon constraint.
+**Purpose:** To define the precise scope, minimum viable features, demonstration scenario, and success criteria for the AI Meeting Cue POC, developed within a 20-hour hackathon constraint.
 This version incorporates requirements for agenda handling, LLM-based topic adherence, a multi-agent system, and TTS output as **Must Haves**.
 This guides the development effort by ruthlessly prioritizing features for a *minimal viable demonstration*.

 **Constraint Reminder:** The 20-hour time limit is critical.
 All "Must Have" features must be implemented in their simplest possible form.